School Readiness Grant Initiative Act

 School Readiness Initiative Grant Descriptions and Infographic: Use this School Readiness Infographic link to learn more about the grants and to identify which grant is the best fit for your program.

-Be sure to use the following links to learn more about required tools connected to the School Readiness grant: Elements of High-Quality, Utah Core State Standards for Early Learning for Ages 3 to 5, the Preschool Entry and Exit Assessment (PEEP) and the Early Childhood Environmental Rating Scale, Third Edition (ECERS-3) observation tool.
+Be sure to use the following links to learn more about required tools connected to the School Readiness grant: Elements of High-Quality, Utah Core State Standards for Early Learning for Ages 3 to 5, the Pre-Kindergarten Entry and Exit Assessment (PEEP) and the Early Childhood Environmental Rating Scale, Third Edition (ECERS-3) observation tool.

 What are the eligibility requirements for both grants?